An Inside Look at Tarpon Springs History

 Venture from the Anclote River's original sponge docks up side streets, peer into small cafes or storefront meeting rooms, and you may spy men talking loudly in Greek, playing cards and perhaps enjoying a bottle of tangy retsina wine.
 The aromas of garlic lamb and horiatiko – baked chicken – mingle with the honeydew scents of confections such as baklava and loukoumades.

-"It was like a gold rush when it started," says Billiris, who at 84 years old still works on the docks with his St. Nicholas Boat Line.
+"It was like a gold rush when it started," said Billiris, whoin his 80s years old still works on the docks with his St. Nicholas Boat Line.
 It began in 1924 as an attraction offering tourists a boat ride and a chance to learn about sponge-diving.
 And thus from sponges sprung the tourist industry.

 "We're the cause of tourism in Tarpon Springs.
-We've made 77 documentaries in seven languages, and we're now working on one with Japan," Billiris says.
+We've made 77 documentaries in seven languages, and we're now working on one with Japan," Billiris said.

 Tarpon Springs began in 1875 as a simple pioneer settlement amid thick oak and pine stands, alive with deer and wild turkey.
 The city's name is said to have been coined in 1880 when Mary Ormond Boyer, standing on the banks of Spring Bayou, spied fish jumping: "Look at the tarpon spring!"